prashant17d97/Java-DSA/README.md

 # Java-DSA
-# This folder contains all the basic level of programs fro practice in java.
+# This folder will contains all the code from basic level to advance level in java.